(Copyright 2017, adoption101.com) Go to Adoption101.com home page

 International adoptions (also called intercountry adoptions) are those where the child is born outside the United States, but is adopted by adoptive parents living within the United States.
 Every adoptive parent has heard rumors of one country or another having children awaiting immediate adoption.
-Most recently this has been the Soviet nations, China and Guatemala for the largest number of adoptions, but they exist from other countries as well.
+In past years this was the Soviet nations, China and Guatemala, but this has changed.
 Adoptive parents sometimes ask why they can't go to a more "pleasant" and accessable country, such as France or England, to adopt.
 There are several reasons, both practical and legal, why this is the case.
 All industrial nations all face the same problem as America - there are more couples waiting to adopt than there are children free for adoption.
 For that reason, when American adoptive parents travel overseas to their country of choice for their adoption, they are likely to meet other adoptive parents who have traveled there from Germany, Italy, France, England, Sweden, et cetera, who are there with the same goal.
 International adoption is not just popular with Americans.
 It is a global practice.

 Most of the countries with children free for adoption are either third-world countries, or countries undergoing economic and/or social strife, leading to conditions where they can't offer enough homes for their children.
 Unlike America, where foster homes are used, most all foreign nations place children in orphanages until a home is found.
 In recent years, a handful of countries are finding the benefits to children when placed in a foster home, offering more nurturing contact.
 This is still quite rare in international adoption, and orphanages continue to be the norm, although the quality of the orphanages vary a great deal.- Dr. Barbara Bascom and Carole McKelvey explain the revitalization of international adoption in their book, THE COMPLETE GUIDE TO FOREIGN ADOPTION: